Edenatoken/contracts/docs/api/events.md

 ### `SnapshotCreated` Event

-Emitted when a new snapshot is created.
+Emitted when a new batch snapshot is created.

 ```solidity
 event SnapshotCreated(uint256 indexed snapshotId, uint256 totalAddresses, uint256 totalSupply);